WasiqB/coteafs-config/README.md

 api_type = SOAP
 ```

+> **Additional Tip!!** This library also supports Environment and System property placeholders in the config file for string fields but only for YAML and JSON format configs.

 Make sure that config keys are **lower_case_with_words_separated_with_underscore**.

 The config file path can be provided in Environment variable with key `coteafs.config`, if it is not defined, then it will search System property with same key, if that is also not available then by default, it will search for file named `test-config.yaml` under `src/test/resources` directory.